alissatroiano/Milestone-2/README.md

 * The markdown used to create this README.md document was learned from [commonmark.org](https://commonmark.org).

-* Acknowledgments go to [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for providing learnable information about inheritance and the prototype chain, which were used to help me gain a more thorough understanding of this concept.
+* Acknowledgments go to [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) for providing learnable information about inheritance and the **prototype** chain, which were used to help me gain a more thorough understanding of prototyping in JavaScript.